jcarroll2007/lerna-runner/README.md

 - **Why is it not finding any scripts?**

-After using the `workspaces` entry to find your packages and you select a package, `lerna-runner`
+After using the `workspaces` entry to find your packages and you select a package, `lerna-runner` extracts and displays a list of that packages `scripts` from its `package.json`.
+Make sure you have `scripts` defined in the package's `package.json` file.